rui314/mold/README.md

 output file.
 Sections that contain relocations or symbols are for example excluded.

+## Internals

+In this section, I'll explain the internals of mold linker.

+### A brief history of Unix and the Unix linker

+Conceptually, what a linker does is pretty simple.
+A compiler compiles a fragment of a program (a single source file) into a fragment of machine code and data (an object file, which typically has the .o extension), and a linker stiches them together into a single executable image.

+In reality, modern linkers for Unix-like systems are much more compilcated than the naive understanding because it have gradually gained one feature at a time over the 50 years history of Unix, and it's now something like a bag of lots of miscellaneous features in which none of the features is more important than the others.
+It is very easy to miss the forest for the trees, since for those who don't know the details of the Unix linker, it is not clear which feature is essential and which is not.

+That being said, one thing is clear that at any point of Unix history, a Unix linker has a coherent feature set for the Unix of that age.
+So, let me entangle the history to see how the operating system, runtime and linker have gained features that we see today.
+That should give you an idea why a particular feature has been added to a linker in the first place.

+1. Original Unix doesn't support shared library, and a program is always loaded to a fixed address.
+An executable is something like a memory dump which is just loaded to a particular address by the kernel.
+After loading, the kernel starts executing the program by setting an instruction pointer to a particular address.

+   A linker for such a simple execution environment is pretty simple.
+   It concatenates all object files given to a linker to create an executable memory image and then fixes up references between object files so that object files can use functions and variables defined in other object files.

+   Static library support, which is still an important feature of Unix linker, dates back to this early period of Unix history.
+   To understand what it is, imagine that you are trying to compile a program for the early Unix.
+You don't want to waste time to compile the libc functions every time you compile your program (the computers of the era was incredibly slow), so you have already placed each libc function into a separate source file and compiled them individually.
+That means, you have object files for each libc function, e.g., printf.o, scanf.o, atoi.o, write.o, etc.

+   Given this configuration, all you have to do to link your program against libc functions is to pick up a right set of libc object files and give them to the linker along with object files of your program.
+But, keeping the command line options in sync with the libc functions you are using in your program is bothersome.
+You can be conservative; you can specify all libc object files to the command line, but that leads to a program bloat because the linker unconditionally link all object files given to it.
+So, a new feature was added to the linker to fix the problem.
+That is the archive file.

+   If you put all libc object files into an archive file (which is similar to zip but is not compressed, and typically named libc.a) and pass the archive file to the linker, the linker pulls out an object file _only when_ it is referenced by your program.
+In other words, unlike object files directly given to a linker, object files wrapped in an archive are not linked to an output by default.
+   Object files in an archive work as supplements to complete your program.

+   Even today, you can still find a libc archive file.
+Run `ar t /usr/lib/x86_64-linux-gnu/libc.a` on Linux should give you a list of object files in the libc archive.

+2. In '80s, Sun Microsystems, a leading commercial Unix vendor at the time, added a shared library support to their Unix variant, SunOS.

+(This section is incomplete.)

 ## Rejected ideas

 In this section, I'll explain the alternative designs I currently do